-In Southland, we have areas with particularly high biodiversity values like Fiordland, pristine lakes, bush areas including remnants on public and private land and much of Stewart Island.
+Southland, we have areas with particularly high biodiversity values like

-- Our environmental education and land sustainability teams are out working on the ground with teachers, schools, farmers and community groups.
+- work on the ground with teachers, schools, landowners, community groups.

-- We also have technical staff out monitoring and advising on species and habitat.
+- have technical staff out to carry out monitoring and advising on species and habitat.

 Community Groups & Landowners

 We're working with schools, groups and individuals who want to look after indigenous biodiversity through animal pest control, weed control or native and riparian plantings.
 Contact us

 to find out how you or your group can get involved.